Certified Professional Receivables Company (CPRC)

 What does business certification involve?

-Company certifications will be granted to companies that comply with uniform and rigorous industry standards of best practices and pass a company background check.
+Certifications will be granted to businesses that comply with uniform and rigorous industry standards of best practices and pass an RMA conducted background check.
 The standards address core principles including account documentation, chain of title, consumer complaint and dispute resolution, statute of limitation compliance, vendor management, credit bureau reporting, resale, as well as other relevant operational procedures.

 Does my business have to be certified?

 Debt buying companies who are actively purchasing portfolios must complete their CPRC designation within one year as a condition for RMA membership.
 Debt buying companies who are not actively purchasing receivables must meet the following requirements to remain an associate member:

 - Must not have purchased an account since your last membership renewal

 - When you purchase an account, it must meet all the requirements and standards outlined in the certification program

-- Must complete your company certification within one year of purchasing an account
+- Must complete your business certification within one year of purchasing an account